Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 ## Future improvements

 As already mentioned, wrong posture is often on a continuous scale.
-Therefore, instead of having discrete labels as outputs, the neural network could be trained to predict a continuous output, which shows the magnitude of wrong posture.
+Therefore, instead of having discrete labels as outputs, the neural network could be trained to predict a continuous output, which would show the magnitude of wrong posture.

 Furthermore, the data is a time series.
 Therefore, a recurrent neural network such as an Long-Short-Term Memory Network could be trained such that past data flows into the prediction of the current frame.
 This would most-likely increase the accuracy.